huggingface/blog/fine-tune-whisper.md

 ### Evaluation Metrics
 Next, we define the evaluation metric we'll use on our evaluation set.
 We'll use the Word Error Rate (WER) metric, the 'de-facto' metric for assessing ASR systems.
 For more information, refer to the WER [docs](https://huggingface.co/metrics/wer).
+We'll load the WER metric from 🤗 Evaluate:

 ```python
 import evaluate